Distributional Principal Autoencoders: Distributional Principal Autoencoders

-The following proposition suggests that when optimised, the minimal value of \eqref{eq:obj_dec} is the same as the objective function \eqref{eq:obj_enc1}. \begin{proposition} For any encoder $e$, assume there exists a decoder $d^*$ such that $P^*_{e,X}=P_{d^*,e(X)}$.
+The following proposition suggests that when optimised, the minimal value of \eqref{eq:obj_dec} is the same as the objective function \eqref{eq:obj_enc1}. \begin{proposition} Under Assumption~\ref{ass:dec_express}, for any encoder $e$ let $d^*\in\cD$ be such that $P^*_{e,X}=P_{d^*,e(X)}$.
 Then when taking $\lambda=1/2$ and any $\beta\in(0,2)$, the minimum of \eqref{eq:obj_dec} is achieved if $d=d^*$ and the minimal value is equal to \eqref{eq:obj_enc1}. \end{proposition}